 The main structure of Beylerbeyi, with its Mabeyn and Harem sections, is open to visitors.
 Additional structures such as sea pavilions, historical tunnels, embankment gardens, Yellow Pavilion, Marble Pavilion and Barn Pavilion are also noteworthy.

-Beylerbeyi Palace, which reflects the western style from the exterior and the classical Ottoman architectural structure from the inside, was mostly used as a summer palace and a state guest house.
+Beylerbeyi Palace, one of the palaces in Istanbul, which reflects the western style from the exterior and the classical Ottoman architectural structure from the inside, was mostly used as a summer palace and a state guest house.
 Before becoming a museum, important people such as Emperor Eugénie, the wife of Napoleon III and the German Emperor Wilhelm II were guests in this palace.

 Kanlica Yogurt is very famous.
 You should eat it at the historical İsmailağa Coffee House.
 This flavour has not changed since the 17th century.
 You can also eat yogurt with powdered sugar, cherry jam, strawberry jam or honey.